jenPlaza/faithspecialtyplates/README.md

-# jenPlaza_D4WS2
+# jenPlaza_DVP4
-Designing 4 Web Standards 2
+Project and Develoment 4